-Intimidation Includes, but is not limited to, any threat or act intended to substantially damage or interfere with another's property, inconvenience, subject another to offensive physical cont serious physical injury on the basis of race, color, religion sexual orientation. cause substantial act or inflict Laser Pointers Possessing or using a laser pointer in school.
+Intimidation Includes, but is not limited to, any threat or act intended to tamper, substantially damage or interfere with another's property, cause substantial inconvenience, subject another to offensive physical contact or inflict serious physical injury on the basis of race, color, religion, national origin or sexual orientation.
+Laser Pointers Possessing or using a laser pointer in school.
 Leaving Campus without Permission Leaving classes or school grounds without permission.
-Lesschool grounds with permission but not checking out. eaving classes or Littering Throwing materials about the school grounds and not put can. ting it in a trash Loitering No loitering in the cafeteria, bathroom, or entryways betw after school.
-Students are to be under adult supervision a Mace Use Possession Possessing or using mace in the school building or anywh property. nere on the school Marijuana Use Possession Distribution Possessing or using marijuana in the school building or a school property.
-Distribution will be handled more sev possession or use.
-Match/Lighter Possession Possessing or using a match/lighter in the school building the school property. or anywhere on
+Leaving classes or school grounds with permission but not checking out.
+Littering Throwing materials about the school grounds and not putting it in a trash can.
+Loitering No loitering in the cafeteria, bathroom, or entryways between classes or after school.
+Students are to be under adult supervision at all times.
+Mace Use Possession Possessing or using mace in the school building or anywhere on the school property.
+Marijuana Use Possession Distribution Possessing or using marijuana in the school building or anywhere on the school property.
+Distribution will be handled more severely than possession or use.
+Match/Lighter Possession Possessing or using a match/lighter in the school building or anywhere on the school property.